 Nicholas Comninellis, MD, MPH, DIMPH

 Micah Flint joined INMED in 2004 as a volunteer and then as the CEO in 2005.
 He served as CEO for four years while the organization grew rapidly.
 Micah has since served as the Chief Programs Officer and now the Chief Innovations Officer, where he oversees the development of new INMED programs.
 Micah’s expertise is in disaster management, innovative entrepreneurship, public health leadership, and program evaluation.
 Micah is married to INMED graduate Jennifer Rathburn, a Pediatric Critical Care Physician.
-Jen and Micah share their passion for international health service with their two daughters by volunteering at the Baptist Medical Centre as a family.
+Jen and Micah share their passion for international health service with their two daughters by volunteering in Ghana at Baptist Medical Centre as a family.